rituaria/f24_bmmb852_ritu/hw_03/hw_wk03_ritu.md

 ### Using a resource of your choice, download the genome and annotation files for an organism of your choice.(We recommend a smaller genome to make things go faster and to look at a simpler GFF file)

 GCF_000346465.2 refers to the reference genome of *Prunus persica*, common name peach.
 Peaches are a member of the rose family *Rosaceae* and stonefruit genus *Prunus*, and are closely related to almonds *Prunus amygdalus*.
+(Source: Royal Horticulture Society, Wikipedia)

 https://www.ncbi.nlm.nih.gov/datasets/taxonomy/3760/